Financial Toxicity, Support Systems, and Resource Referrals

 Key Takeaways

-- Financial toxicity includes direct medical costs, indirect costs, lost income, insurance barriers, debt, and treatment access problems.
+- Financial toxicity includes direct medical costs, indirect costs, lost income, insurance barriers, debt, and treatment-access problems, and it independently worsens adherence and outcomes.

 - The oncology RN screens for practical concerns such as transportation, food, housing, medication access, caregiver availability, and work disruption.

-- Support systems include family, chosen family, friends, faith communities, peer support, navigation, social work, palliative care, and community agencies.
+- Support systems include family, chosen family, friends, faith communities, peer support, navigation, social work, palliative care, and community agencies as defined by the patient.

-- Exam-safe nursing action focuses on assessment, communication, documentation, and referral rather than giving legal, insurance, or financial advice outside role.
+- Exam-safe nursing action focuses on assessment, communication, documentation, and referral rather than giving legal, insurance, or financial advice outside the nursing role.

 Financial Toxicity, Support Systems, and Resource Referrals